 - The CoC Lead Agency and Collaborative Applicant provides technical, administrative and meeting support to the CoC and is designated to prepare and submit the Continuum of Care funding application to HUD each year.
 DHS serves as the lead agency.

 - The HMIS Lead is designated to provide oversight and implementation support to the CoC’s HMIS.
 DHS serves as the lead agency.
 The DHS HMIS lead is Ahmad Haj-Ali.

-Homeless Management Information Services (HMIS) and its operating policies and procedures are structured to comply with the most recently released HUD Data and Technical Standards for HMIS.
+Arlington County CoC's Homeless Management Information System (HMIS) Policies, Procedures, & Governance(PDF, 464KB) is structured to comply with the most recently released HUD Data and Technical Standards for HMIS.
 Recognizing that the Health Insurance Portability and Accountability Act (HIPAA) and other Federal, State and local laws may further regulate agencies (such as agencies whose primary mission is to provide services to victims of domestic violence, dating violence, sexual assault or stalking), the CoC may negotiate its procedures and/or execute appropriate business agreements with Partner Agencies so they are in compliance with applicable laws.

 The CoC uses all submitted data for analytic and administrative purposes, including the preparation of CoC reports to funders and the Continuum’s participation in the Federal Annual Homeless Assessment Report (AHAR).
 Aggregate data taken from the HMIS is used to inform Strategic Planning activities and the Consolidated Plans of Arlington County.

 2023 Point in Time (PIT) Count Trends (2014 – 2023)